adobe/antialiased-cnns/README.md

 3. [Results on Imagenet consistency + accuracy.](#3-results)<br>
 4. [ImageNet training and evaluation code](README_IMAGENET.md).
 Achieving better consistency, while maintaining or improving accuracy, is an open problem.
 Help improve the results!

 **Update (Sept 2020)** I have added kernel size 4 experiments.
 When downsampling an even sized feature map (e.g., a 128x128-->64x64), this is actually the correct size to use to keep the indices from drifting.
+You can also now `pip install antialiased-cnns` to get access to models and BlurPool layer.

 ## Licenses